Palaces > St Bartholomew's Church on the Königssee

 83471 Schönau am Königssee

 St Bartholomew's Church can be reached via boat from Schönau; the opening hours depend on the timetable of the ferry service.

-Only folding wheelchairs can be accommodated on the boats; one step at the chapel entrance; toilet available for the disabled
+Only folding wheelchairs can be accommodated on the boats; interior of the church accessible via ramp; toilet available for the disabled